jayurbain/ctsi-mcw-deid/README.md

 - output_file
 - blacklist (text file for words to absolutely cross out)
 - Named entity class (provided)
-- Regulear expression class (provided)
+- Regular expression class (provided)
 - Number of records to process per thread at a time
 - Number of threads
 - george (optional parameter for george format described below)